Michigan Disability Appeal Attorney

 Appeal To The Appeals Council

-The Appeals Council is a panel of adjudicators in Falls Church, Virginia, who processes hearing denials.
-The Appeals Council will review your file to see if your judge made an error of law, and if so, may request that your case be sent back for another hearing.
-If the Appeals Council denies your request for review, you have the right to file suit in Federal Court.
-You must file suit within 60 days of the date on your Appeals Council denial.
+The Appeals Council is a panel of adjudicators in Falls Church, Virginia, who process hearing denials.
+The Appeals Council will review your file to see if your judge made an error of law, and if so, may overturn the hearing judge’s finding, or request that your case be sent back for another hearing.
+If the Appeals

 Have Questions About The Social Security Disability Appeals Process?
 We Can Help